hitwill/kin-node-callback/README.md

 A callback implementation of the [Kin ecosystem SDK for Node.js](https://github.com/kinecosystem/kin-sdk-node)

-**Note:**, this will only work with pre-created accounts (you provide the private key of an on-boarded account)
+**Note 1:** - this will only work with pre-created accounts (you provide the private key of an on-boarded account).

+**Note 2:** - this uses [channels](https://docs.kin.org/nodejs/sdk#channels) to increase performance, so  you need to make sure that only a single instance of a KinAccount is initialized with multiple channel accounts.

+**Note 3:** - You can find a fully implemented version of this code [here](https://github.com/hitwill/kin-nodejs-server) with instructions of how to implement it yourself on [heroku](https://heroku.com).

 # Usage
 ## Installation